Skip to main content

 Do I need to request EMO access on the DPS main page?

-No. The EMO tile will appear automatically for Prison users from 22 July 2025, if your NOMIS ID and email were shared with the EM Change Team by 17 July 2025.
-Otherwise, if you haven’t add access, request access via your Local System Administrator.
+No. The EMO tile will appear automatically for Prison users from 22 July 2025 and Youth users from October 2025.
+If you don’t have access, request it via your Local System Administrator.

 Where can I access the EMO tile on DPS?